80036nd/FortniteTimeMachine/README.md

 Use this tutorial to follow along - https://www.youtube.com/watch?v=fJu4G2QnLAE

 # FYI
 Run server.exe before starting anything this is the private server that allows you to get in and play the game.
+Server.exe removes the fiddler application prosess form the whole step.